rafaelmaeuer/Asus-Z590-P-Hackintosh/README.md

 pmset -g stats
 ```

-For a list of know issues and fixes see [Docs/SLEEP.md](Docs/SLEEP.md).
+For a list of know issues and possible fixes see [Docs/SLEEP.md](Docs/SLEEP.md).

 **Card Reader**